 Maidstone Road, Ashford, Kent TN24

-A large modern church of distinct form, fit for purpose and with an impressive internal volume, but architecturally not distinguished.
+A large modern church of distinct form, fit for purpose and with an impressive internal volume.
 It replaced a church of 1865 by E.W.
 Pugin, from which some of the furnishings have been re-used.

 Original Date: 1990

 Listed Grade: Not Listed